 Creatine side effects?!
 Should you be worried?

-First … creatine can be produced by your body.
+First medical advice… creatine can be produced by your body.
 It is a combination of 3 amino acids.
 ATP is energy and creatine is critical in energy production.

-Second …the majority of creatine’s accepted side effects, can be avoided if you follow the ecommendations set forth in this blog or the supplement reference guide.
+Second …the majority of creatine’s accepted negative effects can be avoided if you follow the recommendations set forth in this blog or the supplement reference guide.

-But with all supplements, there are possible side effects of creatine.
+But with all supplements, there are possible negative effects of creatine.

 Possible Side Effects of Creatine